We don't need them. They'll never see things our way, no matter what. Let them go.

 It's a new Israeli approach which borrows from the very worst of our aging instincts.
 It says: We're moral, our enemies are out to exterminate us along with our state, that's all you need to know.
 No modifications necessary.
 Stay the course.
 Concede nothing.
 Ease no siege.
 Give no ground.
 Ever.

 Among these counterparts, it develops, is J Street, the new dovish lobbying organization which describes itself as pro-Israel and pro-peace.
-Writing ahead of J Street's first national conference, which begins on Sunday in Washington, Leibler argued that although J Street and other American Jewish groups critical of Israel may describe themselves as Zionist, "their prime objective is to pressure the U.S. government to use 'tough love' against Israel - a euphemism for demanding that the Jewish state make further unilateral concessions to neighbors pledged to its annihilation."
+Writing ahead of J Street's first annual national conference, which begins on Sunday in Washington, Liebler argued that although J Street and other U.S. Jewish groups critical of Israel may describe themselves as Zionist, "their prime objective is to pressure the U.S. government to use 'tough love' against Israel - a euphemism for demanding that the Jewish state make further unilateral concessions to neighbors pledged to its annihilation."

 And what of J Street and the spectrum of Jewish leftists and peace advocates?
 The world unity conference would deal with them as well.
-According to Leibler, "in addition to encouraging millions of Jews in the Diaspora who remain committed to Israel to become more actively engaged in our struggle, such a gathering would also provide an opportunity to exorcise the renegades from our midst."
+According to Liebler, "in addition to encouraging millions of Jews in the Diaspora who remain committed to Israel to become more actively engaged in our struggle, such a gathering would also provide an opportunity to exorcise the renegades from our midst."

 Want to enjoy 'Zen' reading - with no ads and just the article?
 Subscribe todaySubscribe now